netreconlab/ParseCareKit/README.md

 ### Custom OCKStores

-If you have a custom store, and have created your own entities, you simply need to conform to the `PCKObjectable` protocol which will require you to subclass `ParseObject` and conform to `PFSubclassing`.
-You should also create methods for your custom entity such as `addToCloud,updateCloud,deleteFromCloud` and properly subclass `ParseSynchronizedStoreManager`, overiding the necessary methods.
-You can look through the entities like `User` and `CarePlan` as a reference for builfing your own.
+If you have a custom store, and have created your own entities, you simply need to conform to the `PCKObjectable` protocol which will require you to subclass  and conform to `PCKSynchronizable`.
+You can look through the entities like `Patient` and `CarePlan` as a reference for building your own.